 Voter Registration Agencies

 • Supervisor of Elections offices • Driver license offices • Public assistance offices • Public libraries • Offices that serve people with disabilities • Armed forces recruitment offices • Centers for independent living

-Your signature may change over time.
-It is important that we have your current signature on file.
+Your signature may change over time, so make sure we have your current signature on file.
 When you sign a Vote By Mail ballot envelope or candidate and initiative petitions, we'll match your signature to the signatures we have on file for you.
 You can use an online voter registration application to update your information, and it will add the signature from your Driver License or Florida ID to your voter record.
-Or you can use a Florida Voter Registration Application (Spanish Application) to update it.
+Or you can use a Florida Voter Registration Application (Spanish Application) to update your signature or identifying mark.
 Turn your update in at any Voter Registration Agency or mail it to Hillsborough County Supervisor of Elections, 2514 N. Falkenburg Rd., Tampa, FL 33619.

 If you no longer wish to be a registered voter with Hillsborough County, please fill out this form and mail or hand deliver it to our office.